storugoj0/Simple-Plagiarism-Checker/README.md

 # Simple-Plagiarism-Checker
-i. can see though u :D
+I can see through u :D